axelniklasson/axelniklasson.se/README.md

-# axelniklasson.github.io
+# axelniklasson.se
-Hosting for my website.
+Code for my static website on gh-pages.